matheuspassini/Tech-Company-Big-Data/README.md

 This project implements a Data Lake using Apache Spark and Hadoop, configured with Docker for easy development and deployment.
 All jobs run in **cluster mode** with YARN for distributed processing.

+## Project Purpose

+This project demonstrates a comprehensive **Enterprise Data Lake** implementation using modern big data technologies.
+It serves as a complete reference architecture for organizations looking to build scalable, production-ready data processing pipelines.
+The project showcases:

+- **Medallion Architecture**: Implementation of Bronze, Silver, and Gold data layers
+- **Distributed Processing**: Apache Spark with YARN cluster mode for scalable data processing
+- **Data Quality Management**: Automated quality assessment and monitoring systems
+- **Production-Ready Logging**: Comprehensive observability and debugging capabilities
+- **Containerized Deployment**: Docker-based infrastructure for consistent environments
+- **Business Intelligence**: Advanced analytics and insights generation

+The project provides a real-world example of how to transform raw business data into actionable insights through a well-structured, scalable data pipeline.

+## Target Audience

+This project is designed for:

+### **Data Engineers & Architects**
+- Professionals building enterprise data lakes and data platforms
+- Teams implementing medallion architecture patterns
+- Engineers working with Apache Spark and Hadoop ecosystems
+- Architects designing scalable data processing solutions

+### **Data Analysts**
+- Teams needing to understand data pipeline implementation
+- Analysts requiring clean, processed data for business intelligence

+### **DevOps & Platform Engineers**
+- Teams managing containerized big data infrastructure
+- Engineers implementing monitoring and observability systems
+- Professionals working with distributed computing environments

+### **Students & Learners**
+- Individuals studying big data technologies and architectures
+- Students learning Apache Spark, Hadoop, and data engineering concepts
+- Professionals transitioning into data engineering roles

+### **Organizations**
+- Companies implementing their first data lake
+- Enterprises scaling existing data processing capabilities
+- Organizations requiring production-ready data quality management
+- Teams needing reference implementations for best practices

+## License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows for:
+- Commercial use
+- Modification
+- Distribution
+- Private use

+While providing:
+- No warranty
+- No liability

+This license is suitable for educational and commercial purposes, making it ideal for learning projects and enterprise implementations.

 ## Architecture

 The project consists of the following components: